vmware/terraform-provider-nsxt-virtual-private-cloud/README.md

-# terraform-provider-for-vmware-nsxt-virtual-private-cloud
+# terraform-provider-nsxt-virtual-private-cloud

-This is the repository for the Terraform NSX-T VPC Provider, which one can use with Terraform to work with [VMware NSX-T][vmware-nsxt].
+This is the repository for VMware's NSX-T Virtual Private Cloud Terraform Provider, which one can use with Terraform to work with [VMware NSX-T][vmware-nsxt].

 [vmware-nsxt]: https://www.vmware.com/products/nsx.html